-San Diego Downtown Fellowship of Churches and Ministries
+San Diego Downtown Fellowship of Churches and Ministries (DF)

 We asked Ben these questions to help describe the ministry.

 Vision: A united church in partnership with the community

 and serving the most vulnerable in downtown San Diego.